An Introduction to USDA Business & Industry Loans

 Types of USDA Rural Development Loans

-The little-known program provides loans that fall into four categories: business & industry, community facilities, energy, and food supply chain.
+The little-known program provides loans that fall into three categories: business & industry, community facilities, and energy (REAP).
 Each is designed to address a specific subset of needs that share a common goal: to foster the flourishing of rural America.

 USDA Business & Industry Loan (B&I)